castellanos-dev/jwt-allauth/docs/source/configuration.settings_py.rst

     - ``PASSWORD_RESET_REDIRECT`` - the relative url with the form to set the new password on password reset.

+    - ``PASSWORD_SET_REDIRECT`` - the relative url to the UI form to set the password for admin-managed registration (used after email verification).

 - Templates

     - ``JWT_ALLAUTH_TEMPLATES`` - python dictionary with the following configuration: